Category Archives: Literature

 Gustavo Zubieta-Castillo

-dedicated to: James Muldrey, Professor of biochemistry, Tulane Medical School, USA.
+James Muldrey, Professor of biochemistry, Tulane Medical School, USA.

 Walter Unglaub, Dean, Tulane Medical School, USA

-Rafael Rubio, Professor, Instituto de Cardiologia de Mexico
+Rafael Rubio, Professor, Instituto de Cardiología de México

-and many that remain in my memory
+and many that remain in our memory

 .

-of favors received occasionally,
+of favors received along the way,

-Because, human beings, over time, disappear;
+Because human beings, with time, disappear;

-And gratitude remains only in one’s memory
+and gratitude remains only in memory,

-Gratitude is a virtue of such magnitude,
+Gratitude is a virtue of such magnitude

-that sentences to describe it
+that any words written to contain it

 will always fall short.